 Other important factors to optimize on your website when doing Technical optimization are the following:

-- Schema Mark-up / Structured data – These are highly organized and formatted (tables) databases that make information searchable for Google AI to understand more about a given page, its entity, and other supporting information.
+These are a highly organized and formatted (tables) databases that make information searchable for Google AI to understand more about a given page, its entity, and other supporting information.

 Off-Page Ranking Factors

 Off-page SEO, also called off-site SEO, refers to the actions that impact your rankings outside your website.
 We already discussed the importance of local citations, which occur off-page.
 However, there are several other off-page activities that can impact your law firm’s Google rankings.
 Ultimately, the goal of SEO with regard to off-site activities is to improve Google’s perception of the popularity, relevance, authority, and trustworthiness of your site.
 Other websites, pages, and people who link or promote your site vouch for you, your firm, and the content you provide.
 You can think of positive off-page ranking as the digital form of word-of-mouth marketing/advertising.
 Below we discuss backlinks, the most crucial element of off-page ranking, as well as other off-site activities your law firm can engage in.

 With the introduction of Google E-A-T (Expertise, Authority and Trust) reputation became a ranking factor.
 This has made entity optimizations for Law firms a very important part of each SEO Strategy.
 Part of Reputation management is to maintain a line of communications with potential and actual clients through all available channels.